 These are all guesses that are not worth much.
 I enjoyed the dialogue with him because he’s such an amazing intellectual.
 If we can convince him the BDS movement and the right of return and the one-state solution we’ll have a very powerful voice on our side.
 And who knows, maybe after a third book together we will come closer to convincing him.

-Eli Massey currently interns at the Institute for Policy Studies where he works on Middle East politics, and he previously was an editorial intern at In These Times.
-His journalism work has taken him to India and the Middle East.
+Eli Massey is an independent journalist, editor, and researcher.
+His work has has appeared in the Chicago Tribune, Current Affairs, Jacobin, Mondoweiss, and elsewhere.
+He previously was an intern at the Institute for Policy Studies where he worked on Middle East politics and an editorial intern at In These Times.
 Follow him at @EliJMassey

 if you like this, check out:

 - Only a Free Press Can Get to the Bottom of the Trump-Russia Scandal

 - How San Francisco Student Activists Made College Free Again

 - Trump and the GOP Want to Make It Even Easier for Police to Get Military Gear